ChildMindInstitute/mindlogger-backend-refactor/README.md

 #### Create `.env` file for local development

-It is highly recommended to create an `.env` file as far as it is needed for setting up the project with local and Docker approaches.
+The backend leverages the python package `dotenv` to read environment variables from a `.env` file on the file system.
+This is useful during local development due to the large number of necessary environment variables to configure the application.

-Use `.env.default` as a baseline to get started.
-It has valid defaults for local development set:
+Use the supplied `.env.default` as a baseline to get started.
+It has valid defaults for for nearly all local development:

 ```bash
 cp .env.default .env